Loading...

 Yhangry's own chef pages say chefs are charged a 20% commission when a booking is made, and suggest quoting a fee that has the commission built in.
 That's a normal marketplace model — but it means either you earn 20% less, or your customer pays a price inflated to cover it.

 You don't have to choose, either — many private chefs list on more than one platform.
-But every booking that comes through UpChef pays you the full amount.
+But every booking that comes through UpChef carries 0% UpChef commission for chefs.

 On UpChef